Umuzi-org/ACN-syllabus/content/topics/basic-architecture-concepts/_index.md

 title: Intro to software architecture
 ---

 Software architecture is a pretty vast topic.
 This here is just scratching the surface.

-## Separate display logic from data logic
+One good rule of thumb when you are starting out is:

+**Architect your code so that it is testible.**

+If your code is easy to test then that has a bunch of benefits:
+- of course your code works, because you tested it
+- your code is broken down into small testible units so that you can test one thing at a time.
+This means that the code is reusable in different circumstances
+- your code is broken down into small clear things - clear code is a big deal

+## Think about layers

+Here's an example.
+Imagine you are writing an app that has a user interface.
+The user interacts with the gui and then the stuff drawn on the gui gets updated.

+This can be seperates out into multiple layers.
+YOu can think of a data layer and a gui layer.

 If your data and your gui get all mixed up then things get very hard to test.
 Here's an approach you might consider: